IvanKorpushenkov/binreader/README.md

-# sentinel1_IPFaux
+# What is Sentinel1_IPFaux?
-Provide easy access to Sentinel-1A/B IPF auxiliary data files
+**Sentinel1_IPFaux** is an application for easy auxuliary data access of Sentinel-1A/B images.